I’m Pat Irving an acupuncturist with a practice in Deanscales, Cockermouth. I also teach yoga, somatics and qigong.

 Since 2018 I've been exploring somatics and how this complements yoga.
 I'm a certified Prajna SATYA teacher and a Somatics Exercise Coach.
 I'm also a Yoga In Healthcare Alliance and a Menopause Yoga certified teacher.

-In 2023 I've completed training with Doug Keller (Pranayama is More than the Breath) and I'm revisiting and completing training with Tias Little .
-I assisted Lisa Petersen on her Somatics Exercise Coach training in Manchester earlier in 2023.
+In 2023 I completed training with Doug Keller (Pranayama is More than the Breath) and I'm revisiting and completing training with Tias Little .
+I also assisted Lisa Petersen on her Somatics Exercise Coach training in Manchester.

 Traditional Acupuncture